phpdev-uk/configuration-management-ansible/workshop/notes.md

 impact on development, and if anything it is likely to make life easier for system administrators already using RHEL, CentOS and OpenStack.

+In case you were wondering, an ansible is a fictional machine for communicating over large distances.
+It was first coined in *Rocannon's World* by Ursula K. Le Guin, and is used by other science fiction novels.

 ## Alternatives

 Although this workshop covers Ansible, it is worth spending a few minutes